 “With both manufacturers and the small shops, we’re becoming the connective layer between them, where previously you had multiple layers of middle-men from distributors, sub-distributors, to wholesalers,” Sokowatch founder and CEO Daniel Yu told TechCrunch.
 “The cost of sourcing goods right now…we estimate we’re cutting that cost by about 20 percent [for] these shopkeepers.”

 However, infrastructure development is rapidly increasing.
-The Lapsset Corridor Program brings Kenya, Ethiopia and South Sudan together with plans for a new deep water port, pipeline, highways, and resort cities.
+The Lapsset Corridor Program brings Kenya, Ethiopia and South Sudan together.
+There are plans for a new deep water port, pipeline, highways, and resort cities.

-Google invested $47 billion over the last three years in technical infrastructure linking the western coast of Africa and Europe via the undersea Equiano cable.
+Google invested $47 billion over the last three years in technical infrastructure.
+Google is linking the western coast of Africa and Europe via the undersea Equiano cable.
 Phase 1 of the project connecting Portugal and South Africa is expected to be operational in 2021.

-China continues to be a main driver of African infrastructure development by constructing one in three projects and financing one in five.
+China continues to be a main driver of African infrastructure development.
+China constructs one in three projects and finances one in five.
 As tariff wars with the US continue, China’s African partners are likely to become even more important.

 Two factors drive mobile use in Africa: infrastructure and population age.
 Where certain services are lacking, mobile phones take the place things like of landlines and atms.
-Youth are known for embracing technology and with Africa’s young population, mobile use continues to grow.
+Additionally, youth are known for embracing technology, and with Africa’s young population, mobile use continues to grow.

-African mobile users are very comfortable with apps, and Deloitte observes, “Consumers have embraced the ‘data exclusive’ world and while 63% do use text messages, South African mobile phone users prefer to communicate via instant messaging (82%) and social networks (74%) than through text messaging and voice calls.”
+African mobile users are very comfortable with apps.
+As Deloitte observes, “Consumers have embraced the ‘data exclusive’ world and while 63% do use text messages, South African mobile phone users prefer to communicate via instant messaging (82%) and social networks (74%) than through text messaging and voice calls.”

 Another Deloitte survey reports one in five surveyed bought products or services with their mobile phone.
 According to Paypal and Ipsos, online spending in South Africa alone was expected to reach 53 billion in 2018.
 Consumers from Nigeria, South Africa, and Kenya counted towards almost half of Africa’s estimated 21 million online shoppers in 2017.